CHANGING TERTIARY DANCE EDUCATION: THE BACHELOR'S PROGRAMME IN DANCE PEDAGOGY AT STOCKHOLM UNIVERSITY OF THE ARTS, 2020 - 2023

 Dance and Pedagogy I, II and III (as in T for teacher)

-Dance and Choreography I, II and III (as in A for Artist)
+Dance and Choreography I, II and III (as in A for artist)

-Practice and Research Based Approaches I, II and III (as in R for Researcher)
+Practice and Research Based Approaches I, II and III (as in R for researcher)

 In addition to these courses, the new BA also has several genre-specific courses.
-All courses throughout the new BA contain dance practice - practice and theory are woven together in all courses through analysis, discussion and reflection.
+All courses throughout the new BA contain dance practice: practice and theory are woven together in all courses through analysis, discussion and reflection.
 Parallel to the course development we worked to update the course literature.

 process direction long

-We include community awareness and engagement.
+We will include community awareness and engagement.
 We explore the dance educator in the community, develop tools for dance educators' knowledge of and ability to do and develop their activities based on environmental analysis anchored in society and societal issues

-The analysis process of all collected scan cards consisted of the following steps:
+The analysis process of all collected scan cards

 During a workshop with the staff at the Department of Dance Pedagogy we looked at the collection of scan cards through a process of lateral thinking.